kipcole9/money/README.md

 * Fully localized formatting and rounding using [ex_cldr](https://hex.pm/packages/ex_cldr)

-* Provides serialization to Postgres using a composite type that keeps both the currency code and the amount together removing a source of potential error
+* Provides serialization to Postgres using a composite type and MySQL using a JSON type that keeps both the currency code and the amount together removing a source of potential error

-* Uses the `Decimal` type in Elixir and the Postgres `numeric` type to preserve precision
+* Uses the `Decimal` type in Elixir and the Postgres `numeric` type to preserve precision.
+For MySQL the amount is serialised as a string to preserve precision that might otherwise be lost if stored as a JSON numeric type (which is either an integer or a float)

+* Includes a set of financial calculations (arithmetic and cash flow calculations) that follow solid rounding rules

 ## Examples